Location of Adventure

 Approximately 14 Travelers

 A very important feature of our Yellowstone safari is the limited group size, as nature expeditions are best experienced with fewer travelers for more intimate wildlife encounters.
-We divide our group into two vehicles with one guide each, further enhancing our low-key presence.
+We divide our group into two vehicles, each with a guide, further enhancing our low-key presence.

 Specialized 4x4 Land Rovers and Land Cruisers